Visibly Fair Mechanisms: Visibly Fair Mechanisms

-From an officer’s perspective, submitting a message in a zonal message space amounts to choosing a complete (strict) ordering over states within each zone but leaving no comparison defined across zones.
+In words, from officer \(i\)'s perspective, submitting a message in a zonal message space amounts to choosing a complete strict ordering over states within each zone in \(Z_i\), while leaving no comparison defined across zones in \(Z_i\).

-\begin{example} Suppose the states \(S\) are \(\{s_1, s_2, s_3, s_4\}\).
-One could design a message space that {effectively} partitions these states into two zones:

-Officers would be required to provide complete rankings among \(\{s_1, s_2\}\) and among \(\{s_3, s_4\}\), but they would never be allowed to compare \(s_1\) (or \(s_2\)) with \(s_3\) (or \(s_4\)).
-Consequently, any message in this space is of the form: